HenryCaldwell/java-blockchain/READEME.md

 - `parentTransactionId`: ID of the transaction this output belongs to.

 #### Methods
-- `TransactionOutput(PublicKey reciepient, float value, String parentTransactionId)`: Constructs a TransactionOutput with the specified recipient, value, and parent transaction ID.
+- `TransactionOutput(PublicKey reciepient, double value, String parentTransactionId)`: Constructs a TransactionOutput with the specified recipient, value, and parent transaction ID.
 - `isMine(PublicKey publicKey)`: Checks if the provided public key matches the recipient's public key.

 ### `Wallet`